nechaeva-irina/ios_assignment/README.md

 ### To run the tests on your local machine
 1. Clone the current repo
 2. Install dependancies, listed in `requirements.txt`
+3. Change desired capabilities in `target.json` if needed
-3. Run Appium
+4. Run Appium
-4. In the command line open cloned repo directory and run `python -m py.test tests`
+5. In the command line open cloned repo directory and run `python -m py.test tests`